DavidAJohnston/TheValueofAppCoins/README.md

 ###1) Centralization or the Requirement of Trust is Unacceptable.

-An App Coin system is just a decentralized consensus mechanism, and one can always replace decentralized consensus with centralized consensus when designing applications (see "hybrid systems" below)
+An App Coin system is just a decentralized consensus mechanism, and one can always replace decentralized consensus with centralized consensus when designing applications (see "hybrid systems" below).
+Thus in use cases when centralization or trust is unacceptable, then Appcoins offer a useful alterative and do provide value.

 ###2) They Implement Functionality That Bitcoin Can't Provide.